-Prior to joining the Foundation, Ms. Grant was engaged in advocating for a strong United States role in international cooperation.
-She served on the House Foreign Affairs Committee Staff and as the Special Assistant and Deputy Chief of Staff at USAID and as a consultant to USAID’s Mission in Tanzania, the Rockefeller Foundation, the International AIDS Vaccine Initiative, and the Women’s Funding Network.
-Ms. Grant holds an MPA with a focus on International Development from Princeton University’s Woodrow Wilson School, where she was elected chair of the school’s Graduate student body.
-Prior to attending Princeton, she was an advertising executive at two large agencies: Leo Burnett in Chicago and FCB in San Francisco, managing campaigns for Fortune 500 companies such as Levi Strauss, McDonald’s, and Clorox.
-She graduated with honors from the Haas School of Business at the University of California-Berkeley.
-She also completed the Harvard Business School Executive Education Program in Nonprofit Management.
-Ms. Grant has served on several boards, including the Governing Board of Graduate Alumni of Princeton University.
-She regularly gives presentations about the Foundation’s work, having lectured twice at Princeton University and at Oxford University, for the 2015 Effective Altruism Global conference.
+Before joining the Foundation, Grant served on the House Foreign Affairs Committee staff and as special assistant and deputy chief of staff at the U.S. Agency for International Development (USAID).
+She also consulted to USAID’s mission in Tanzania, the Rockefeller Foundation, the International AIDS Vaccine Initiative, and the Women’s Funding Network.
+Grant holds a master in public affairs degree, with a focus on international development, from the Princeton School of Public and International Affairs, where she was elected chair of the graduate student body.
+Previously, she was an advertising executive at two leading agencies—Leo Burnett in Chicago and FCB in San Francisco—and managed campaigns for Fortune 500 companies such as Clorox, Levi Strauss, and McDonald’s.
+She graduated with honors from the Haas School of Business at the University of California, Berkeley.
+She also completed the Executive Education Program in Nonprofit Management at Harvard Business School.
+Grant has served on several boards, including the Governing Board of Graduate Alumni of Princeton University.
+She regularly gives presentations about the Foundation’s work, and has lectured at Princeton University and Oxford University.